Use Chamomile for Irritable Bowel Syndrome

 - Use in moderation.
 High doses can cause skin reactions, vomiting and drowsiness.
 Just as you use other herbal products, take the tincture, capsule, or tea in moderation.
 Do not use a high dosage unless you have consulted a doctor.

-- Don't use during pregnancy and breastfeeding.
+- Don't use during pregnancy and while breastfeeding.
 Consuming chamomile during pregnancy is not advised because it has abortifacient (abortion inducing) properties.
 It is also not recommended for lactating mothers.

 - Do not use when taking blood thinners.
 The flower has coumarin a known blood thinner.
 Drinking chamomile may increase the concentration of coumarin in the blood causing medical risk.